 The ExternalTaskSensor

-Before finishing the article, I couldn’t leave you without talking about the ExternalTaskSensor.
+Before finishing this tutorial, I couldn’t leave you without discussing the ExternalTaskSensor.
 Hold on tight, this special Airflow Sensor allows you to create DAG dependencies 🤯

 Yes, you heard it right.
-You want to execute DAG B when DAG A is done, you can do that with the ExternalTaskSensor.
+If you want to execute DAG B when a task in DAG A is done, you can do that with the ExternalTaskSensor.
 That Sensor allows you to wait for a task to complete in another DAG before getting itself completed.
 Want to learn more?
-I made a video about it.
-Enjoy 😁
+I made a video about it:

 Conclusion

-Wo, finally you’re done.
-It was a pretty long and intense article isn’t it?
-Airflow Sensors are super important to understand as they allow you to make more complex data pipelines and solve very common use cases.
-I hope now you’ve a better idea of how they work and what you can do with them.
+Finally!
+You’re done with Airflow Sensors.
+It was a pretty long tutorial, wasn’t it?
+Airflow Sensors are super important to understand as they allow you to make more complex data pipelines that solve common use cases.
+I hope now you have a better idea of how they work and what you can do with them.
 If you want to learn more about Airflow, go check my course The Complete Hands-On Introduction to Apache Airflow right here.
-Or if you already know Airflow and want to go way much further, enrol in my 12 hours course here.
+Or if you already know Airflow and want to go way further, enroll in my 12 hours course here.

 Have a great day! 😁